magomimmo/modern-cljs/doc/tutorial-04.md

 false
 ```

-The call to `validate-form` opens the Alert Dialog and soon as you
+The call to `validate-form` opens the Alert Dialog and as soon as you
 click the ok button, it will return `false` to the bREPL.

 Now fill the above fields with some values and call the